 Though the fact that the series is a known case of Capcom Sequel Stagnation ever since Street Fighter II.
 Many have mocked Capcom for doing this over the years on how the series has more reversions than actual sequels.
 Though some try to defend the reversions by how at least Capcom is being a lot more honest about them (and think that most fighting game sequels are usually reversions anyways).

 Ryu, is he an exceptional example of the Warrior spirit who is one of the finest examples of how a Blood Knight can be a genuinely good person?
-Or is he a flat out generic "karate man" who is a blatant case of Designated Protagonist Syndrome who doesn't have a life outside of fighting?
+Or is he a flat out generic "karate man" who doesn't have a life outside of fighting?
 The former often like to point out his Character Development in the Alpha series.
 While the latter often point that aside from the first game Ryu is very much a Supporting Protagonist in the main series.

 Fan Myopia: Fans have complained about whenever Street Fighter adaptations use Guile as The Hero when M. Bison is the Big Bad instead of Ryu even though Guile is well known as Bison's main arch-nemesis.